-Policy ADM 1.1.5 Maintain the GIS data used to create official copies of all maps referenced inthat are adopted as part of this Plan-in electronic format, and make such data available upon request.
+Maintain the GIS data used to create official copies of all maps referenced inthat are adopted as part of this Plan in electronic format, and make such data available upon request.
 These electronic copies shall be considered the only official copies of the maps adopted in the Plan.
 The GIS data shall be used to determine precise locations of map features and boundary lines.

-Policy ADM 1.1.6 The Plan shall provide guidance on development over two planning periods: a short term planning period beginning in 2018 and ending in 2023 and a long term planning period beginning in 2018 and ending in 2038.
-However, for purposes of the Capital Improvements Element, which must be updated annually, the fiscal year, rather than the calendar year, is used.
-Level of service standards established in the Plan over public facilities that the City is not responsible for providing, financing, operating, or regulating shall not be considered binding on the governmental entities that do bear those responsibilities.
-Policy ADM 1.1.7 The Plan is comprised of the following nine elements, a Map Series, and the 5- Year Schedule of Capital Improvements.
-Chapter 1 Administrative Element Chapter 2 Future Land Use Element Chapter 3 Transportation Element Chapter 4 Infrastructure Element Chapter 5 Conservation Element Chapter 6 Recreation and Open Space Element Chapter 7 Housing Element Chapter 7 Housing Element Chapter 8 Capital Improvements Element Chapter 9 Intergovernmental Coordination Element The Goals, Objectives and Policies (GOPs) within each element, the Map Series, and the 5-year Schedule of Capital Improvements are adopted as part of the Plan.
+The Plan shall provide guidance on development over two planning periods: a short term planning period beginning in 2018 and ending in 2023 and a long term planning period beginning in 2018 and ending in 2038.
+However, for the purposes of the Capital Improvements Element, which must be updated annually, the fiscal year, rather than the calendar year, is used.

+Policy ADM 1.1.7 The Plan is comprised of the following nine elements, a Map Series, and the 5-Year Schedule of Capital Improvements.

+- Chapter 1 Administrative Element

+- Chapter 2 Future Land Use Element

+- Chapter 3 Transportation Element

+- Chapter 4 Infrastructure Element

+- Chapter 5 Conservation Element

+- Chapter 6 Recreation and Open Space Element

+- Chapter 7 Housing Element

+- Chapter 8 Capital Improvements Element

+- Chapter 9 Intergovernmental Coordination Element

+The Goals.
+Objectives and Policies (GOPs) within each element, the Map Series, and the 5-year Schedule of Capital Improvements are adopted as part of the Plan.
 Maps within the Map Series are identified by the element, chapter number and the map number (i.e. FLU Map 2.1).
 The Data and Analysis summarized for each element is in a separate volume and is not formally adopted, but supports the GOPs, the 5-Year Schedule of Capital Improvements, and the maps in the Map Series.
 Additional data and analysis sources are available at the City or through other public sources.

 Objective ADM 1.2 Interpret the Plan in a consistent manner.

 Policy ADM 1.2.1 Unless otherwise provided in this Plan, words shall be given the meaning provided in Chapter 163.
 Florida Statutes, or their plain and ordinary meaning.

-Policy ADM 1.2.2 The following terms shall have the following meanings in this Planand shall apply to both the single and plural forms of the words:
+Policy ADM 1.2.2 The following terms shall have the following meanings in this Plan and shall apply to both the single and plural forms of the words: